intel/intel-xai-tools/docs/design/index.md

 plugin:zero_shot_learning.zip<br/>
 ```

-The first line is a YAML annotation that used {{PyYaml}} to reify the yaml file as an ExplainerSpec dataclass, shown below.
+The first line is a YAML annotation that uses {{PyYaml}} to reify the yaml file as an ExplainerSpec dataclass, shown below.

 ```{mermaid}
 :caption: "ExplainerSpec"